 Proposals impacting college academic programs and policies are submitted to the Associate Dean who sets the agenda based on these proposals which are submitted by faculty, division chairs or the Dean.
 Proposals may be presented and voted on at the same meeting unless a simple majority of the members vote to delay voting.
 A quorum consists of 50% of the voting membership.
 In order to obtain the Council's recommendation for presentation to the Assembly, a proposal needs a simple majority of affirmative votes from the voting members.
 In case of a tie vote in the Council, the matter will be reported to the Assembly without recommendation of the Council.
-The minutes of the COP Academic Council are to be recorded by the secretary who is appointed by the Chair of the Council, to the Office of Academic Affairs, and an archival set is to be provided to the Dean's office.
+The minutes of the COP Academic Council are to be recorded by the secretary who is appointed by the Chair of the Council.
+The minutes are to be distributed to all voting and non-voting members of the Council, to the Office of Academic Affairs, and an archival set is to be provided to the Dean's office.
 All members of the COP Academic Assembly will be informed of recommendations via the reports of the Council to the Assembly.
-The Chair of the Academic Council reports the recommendations to the Council to the Assembly.
+The Chair of the Academic Council reports the recommendations to the COP Academic Assembly for consideration and vote (or approval) by the faculty.